VincentGoverse/Date2dayTraining/README.md

 3) Test it:
 - Double‑click `~/Applications/Date Weekday Quiz.app` to show the quiz.
 - Put your Mac to sleep, wake it; within ~5s the quiz appears.

+Wake logging:
+- On a wake detection: a `wake_detected` line is logged.
+- If the screen is still locked: a single `deferred` line is logged and the app retries after you unlock.
+- Once the quiz runs: `session_start`/`question`/`session_end` lines are logged, and `wake_processed` marks the wake as handled.

 Tweak interval: edit `checkIntervalSeconds` near the top of `date_weekday_quiz_stayopen.applescript`.